retroxsky06/surfs_up/README.md

 - SQLite database: hawaii.sqlite (stored weather data)

 ## Results
-Dataa utilized , SQLAlchemy to query from the hawaii.sqlite database Ran analysis using.
-The following results were found:
 - The average temperature in June is 3.9 degrees warmer than December.
 - The lowest temperature in December is 8 degrees cooler than the lowest temperature in June.
 - June has a higher max temperature than Decemver; however, it reveals a difference of 2 degrees.